GeekyAnts/nativebase-docs/versioned_docs/version-3.2.2/utilityProps.md

 ### Platform Props

-Provides a way to pass props bassed on Platform (_android, ios or web_).
+Provides a way to pass props based on Platform (_android, ios or web_).

 ```SnackPlayer name=Internal
 import React from 'react';